Below you will find the puppy products we recommend for your new addition to the family.

-This crate will fit our larger doodles 55+ pounds.
+This crate comes in different sizes.
+We recommend the 42 inch crate for our Standard Labradoodles and a 36 inch crate for Medium Labradoodles.
 You have the option of a single or double door and it comes with a divider.
 Thats right!
 You only need to purchase ONE crate.
 Not multiple over the course of the first year, just one.

 We recommend using a crate as a Potty Training Tool.